Lindsay Parenti, Ph.D., ACABC

 Associate Certified Animal Behavior Consultant | Pet Behavior Change

-Lindsay Parenti has been training dogs for nearly 10 years.
-She earned her Master’s degree in Applied Behavior Analysis and is currently working toward completion of a Ph.D. in Human-Animal Interactions.
-Her expertise in service dog training has been sought out by the National Institute for Occupational Safety and Health, where Lindsay serves as a consultant for Project ROVER, a research program designed to assess the service dog needs of veterans with PTSD.
-Lindsay developed and currently teaches two courses in West Virginia University’s Animal Sciences department that teach students how to train service dogs and visitation therapy dogs.
-Lindsay has experience teaching puppy kindergarten and adult dog group obedience classes as well as providing private behavioral consultations to owners whose pets are experiencing a wide range of behavior problems.
+Dr. Parenti has been training dogs for over 10 years.
+She earned her Master’s degree in Applied Behavior Analysis and her Ph.D. in Human-Animal Interactions.
+Her expertise in service dog training has been sought out by the National Institute for Occupational Safety and Health, where Dr. Parenti served as a consultant for Project ROVER, a research program designed to assess the service dog needs of veterans with PTSD.
+She developed and currently teaches courses in West Virginia University’s Animal Sciences department in which students learn how to train service dogs and visitation therapy dogs.
+Dr. Parenti has many years of experience teaching puppy kindergarten and adult dog group obedience classes as well as providing private behavioral consultations to owners whose pets are experiencing a wide range of behavior problems.

-Lindsay is a Morgantown native and currently shares her home with her beloved Beagle mix, Merlot.
+She is a Morgantown native and currently shares her home with her beloved Beagle mix, Merlot and her Lab mix, Mocha.

 In August 2010, Lindsay received her Master's degree in Applied Behavior Analysis from West Virginia University's Department of Psychology.
-She is currently completing her Ph.D. in Human-Animal Interactions in WVU's Agricultural Sciences Department.
+In 2019, she earned her Ph.D. in Human-Animal Interactions in WVU's Agricultural Sciences Department.
 During her education, Lindsay has received extensive training in the design and implementation of behavioral treatments that reduce behavior problems and enhance skill acquisition in pets.
 She has worked with parents, teachers, researchers, and community members to implement behavior-analytic strategies designed to teach both typically-developing children, children diagnosed with developmental or intellectual disabilities, pet dogs, cats, and birds, and assistance dogs.
-Lindsay is a Board Certified Behavior Analyst and a member of The Association of Professional Dog Trainers.
-She plans to pursue her certification as an Applied Animal Behaviorist.
+Lindsay is a member of The Association of Professional Dog Trainers, an Associate Certified Animal Behavior Consultant with the International Association of Animal Behavior Consultants.

 Before earning her Master's degree, Lindsay received her Bachelor's degree in Psychology from West Virginia University in May 2006.
 For many years, Lindsay had been interested in pet behavior, how psychology could be used to treat pet behavior problems and improve the welfare of pets, and human-animal interactions.
 As an undergraduate, she worked as a research assistant with Certified Applied Animal Behaviorists Dr. Kennon A. Lattal and Megan E. Maxwell.
 In this research, Lindsay examined the role of delays to reinforcement on canine learning and behavior.
 Her research experiences, combined with her ongoing work with dogs outside of academic settings, convinced her to pursue a career in animal behavior.